Yandex Cloud

 Setting up a data bindingSetting up a data binding

-3. In the Connection dropdown, select the connection you created in the first step.
+2. In the Connection field, select the connection you created in the first step.

 Data modelData model

-Data is transmitted via Yandex Data Streams in binary format and is read via SQL statements.
+Data is transmitted via Yandex Data Streams in binary format.
+To read data using a binding, use an SQL statement of the following format:

 SELECT